Sneha281103/demo/README.md

 # demo
-Demo repo. for git and github.
+Demo repo. for git and github